-How will a personal injury claim affect my state benefits?
+How will a personal injury claim affect my benefits?

 If you are in receipt of means-tested state benefits, such as income or housing support, then the receipt of a lump sum personal injury award may affect your entitlement to future benefits.